 SMS is sent over cell networks using standard data packets.
 A text travels from a sender’s phone to a cell tower and then to the SMS message center, after which it then passes through a cell tower near the recipient and then is finally delivered to the recipient.

 MMS uses a similar infrastructure, but the process is slightly more complex.
 MMS is submitted to a Multimedia Message Service Center (MMSC), which then alerts the recipient's device that an MMS is waiting.
 Finally, the MMS is delivered to its recipient from the MMSC.
-Given that an MMS passes through two service centers, as compared to an SMS passing through only one, it makes sense that this message type would incur much higher costs.
+Because an MMS passes through two service centers compared to an SMS passing through one, businesses typically pay more per message sent.

-MMS marketing is the process of sending bulk MMS messaging out to your audience as part of a broader multichannel communications strategy.
+MMS marketing is the process of sending multimedia messages to your audience as part of a broader multichannel communications strategy, and it's one of the most visually engaging forms of business texting solutions available to marketers today.

 As we’ve discussed, MMS is a format well-suited to marketing messages and is ideal for promotional campaigns, contests, surveys, and tickets.
 Promotional messages you can send via MMS include mobile coupons, event invites, vouchers, QR codes, birthday cards, and more.
 Beyond these use cases, there are a variety of benefits associated with adding text messaging to your marketing strategy.

-Want to start using MMS and SMS but not sure where to begin?
-Check out the eBook below to learn fundamental text messaging strategies, use cases, best practices, and tips for leveraging this channel across different industries.
+Want to start using MMS and SMS as part of your SMS marketing software stack but not sure where to begin?
+The eBook below covers fundamental text messaging strategies, use cases, best practices, and tips for using this channel across different industries.